redon2/strapi-plugin-user-2fa/README.md

 ## ⚙️ Installation

-To install the Strapi MFA Plugin, simply run one of the following command:
+Install the Strapi MFA Plugin using one of the following commands:

 ```
 npm install strapi-plugin-user-2fa